-Guests visiting our website may experience occasional delays or difficulty accessing the order form due to heavy traffic and high demand for tickets, especially between 8:00am and 9:00am on days when tickets for future dates are released.
-Our technical support team is working on correcting this issue and we hope to have it resolved in the near future.
-In the meantime, if you receive an 'error message', please click reload or refresh.
+Guests visiting our website may experience occasional delays or difficulty accessing the order form due to heavy traffic and high demand for tickets.
+If you receive an 'error message' or notice that the website is unavailable, please click reload or refresh.
 We apologize for any inconvenience.

-The shows that we currently represent are produced at various production facilities in the greater Los Angeles area - including studios in Burbank, Hollywood and Culver City.
+The shows that we represent are produced at various studios in the greater Los Angeles area and may include studios in Burbank, Hollywood and Culver City.
 Studio location maps are available here for viewing or printing.

 Most studios that provide audience parking in lots or structures do not charge a fee for parking.
 Specific parking and check in formation for each studio is on the map you received when you printed your tickets.
 You may also view this information on our Studio Locations page.
-If you visit a studio with street parking, please be advised that you park at your own risk.
-Please be sure to read the signs for posted parking restrictions.
+If you visit a studio with street parking, please be sure to read and observe the signs for posted parking restrictions.
 If you choose to park at a nearby "pay lot", you will be responsible for any parking fees.

 You will find the suggested arrival time on your ticket.
 For most shows it is 60 min. prior to show time; however, that may vary for some shows depending on production requirements.
-Ticket holders are admitted on a first come basis as space allows.
-As we have no control over when other guests will choose to line up for a specific show or date, we cannot provide you with the "best" arrival time.
+As we have no control over when other guests will choose to arrive or line up for a specific show or date, we cannot provide you with the "best" arrival time.

-Some productions provide limited complimentary snacks and/or beverages (bottled water) for the audiences; however, we suggest that you plan on eating before or after you go to the studio as there may be no refreshments offered and most studios do not have vending machines or catering trucks available.
+Some productions provide a complimentary snack and/or beverages (bottled water) for the audiences; however, we suggest that you plan on eating before or after you go to the studio as there may be no refreshments offered and most studios do not have vending machines or catering trucks available.

 Some stages are very close to the check-in area, but many studio facilities are fairly large and there may be a long walk from check-in to the soundstage.
 Please notify the page crew at check in if you require any special assistance and they will do their best to accommodate you.
 Also, please be advised that in most studios there will be a small flight of stairs leading to the audience seating area.

-If you, or someone in your party uses a wheelchair or for another reason may require additional assistance, please notify us by email at: email@example.com as soon as possible after submitting your order.
+If you, or someone in your party uses a wheelchair or for another reason may require additional assistance, please notify us by email at: [email protected] as soon as possible after submitting your order.
 Due to the very limited open space on the stages, most can only arrange an area for up to two wheelchairs - or guests that have difficulty with stairs - on the studio floor along with one attendant.
-The studios do not provide wheelchairs or other assistance devices and any accommodations offered may be limited and available on a first-come basis.
+The studios do not provide wheelchairs or other assistance devices.
 Amenities that may or may not be provided are at the discretion of the show's production company, the studio facility, the studio security department and/or the Fire Marshal.

-At many shows some or all of the cast will participate in a brief a meet and greet with the audience; however, any personal interaction with audience guests is at their discretion and that is not something that we can promise or arrange for you.
-Guests are not permitted to bring personal still or video cameras (including cellphones) or recording devices of any kind in the studio.
+At many shows some or all of the cast may participate in a brief meet and greet with the audience; however, any personal interaction with audience guests is at their discretion and is not something that we can promise or arrange for you.

 The actual time that you're in the studio will depend on a number of factors including possible re-takes of scenes (the "bloopers" you don't see at home), wardrobe or set changes or technical problems.
 Most half-hour comedies take at least 3 to 3 1/2 hours to tape or film an episode so please allow enough time for your visit to the studio.

 Guests for shows where the audiences do not appear on camera are encourged to dress casually and comfortably.
 In order to compensate for all of the hot lights and equipment on the sound stages, it may be a bit cool in the studio so you might consider bringing a light jacket or sweater.
-If the audience is seen on camera (AFV, etc.), there will be a "dress code" and that will be noted with the map and check in information that you print with your tickets.
-You may also receive an email reminder.
+If the audience is seen on camera (AFV, Whose Line Is It Anyway? etc.), there will be a "dress code" and that will be noted with the map and check in information that you print with your tickets.

 Sorry, we do not provide VIP or priority tickets for charity fundraising events.
-The shows that we represent prefer to choose which businesses, companies or charities to support and we are not authorized to do this on their behalf as there may be some potential legal issues involving 'implied endorsement'.
-You would have to arrange this directly with the show's production office or the network affiliate relations/promotions departments.
-If your organization is in the L.A. area, and you're interested in raising money, we do provide free studio audience tickets and fundraising opportunities for groups of 10 or more.... please contact our Group Dept. for details.
+The shows that we represent prefer to choose which businesses, companies or charities to support and we are not authorized to do this on their behalf.
+If your organization is in the L.A. area, and you're interested in raising money, we do provide free studio audience tickets and fundraising opportunities for groups of 10 or more.
+Please contact our Group Dept. for details.